VictorFilimonov/aerothemeplazma/README.md

 #### Seven Tasks

 Seven Tasks is a fork of KDE Plasma's Task manager.
-This fork morphs both the regular task manager and the Icons-only task manager into one plasmoid for convenience, and they can be switched out on the fly in the configuration.
+This fork combines both the regular task manager and the Icons-only task manager into one plasmoid for convenience, and they can be switched out on the fly in the plasmoid configuration.
 By default, this plasmoid acts as an Icons-only task manager.
+The plasmoid features the hot-tracking feature of Aero, and a reimplementation of the dominant colour picking algorithm based on the icon.
+Additionally, right clicking on the taskbar will prop up an option to open the task manager (KSysGuard).

 <img src="Screenshots/SevenTasksConfig.png">